Backward and forward filtering under the weak H\"ormander condition: Introduction

 We refer to \eqref{Backward_eq2} for the precise formulation of the backward filtering SPDE.
 The symbol $\star$ means that \eqref{spde_backbbb} is written in terms of the {\it backward It\^o integral} whose definition is recalled in Section \ref{Itoback} for reader's convenience.
 We shall see that the coefficients of the forward filtering SPDE are random, while the coefficients of the backward filtering SPDE are deterministic.
 Moreover, \eqref{spde_forwbbb} is posed in $\R^{3}$ (including the time variable) while \eqref{spde_backbbb} is posed in $\R^{4}$.

 The rest of the paper is organized as follows.
 In Section \ref{sec1} we resume and extend the H\"older theory for degenerate SPDEs satisfying the weak H\"ormander condition, developed in \cite{PascucciPesce1} and \cite{pasc:pesc:19}.
 In Section \ref{sec2}, which is the core of the paper, we state the filtering problem and derive the forward and backward filtering SPDEs.
 Section \ref{proofK} contains the proof of the results about the existence and Gaussian estimates for the fundamental solutions of the filtering SPDEs.
-In Section \ref{Itoback} we collect the definition and some basic result about backward stochastic integration.
+In Section \ref{Itoback} we review the definition and some basic result about backward stochastic integration.
+For reader's convenience, in Section \ref{secnot} we collect the main notations systematically used throughout the paper.